-Support Coordination is a service that will assist recipients in gaining access to all of their needed support services, including medical, social, educational and other services, regardless of the funding source for the services.
 Providers of support coordination for the NOW program must have a signed performance agreement with OCDD to provide services to waiver recipients.
-Support coordination agencies must meet all of the performance agreement requirements in addition to any additional criteria outlined by the program office..
+Support coordination agencies must meet all of the performance agreement requirements in addition to any additional criteria outlined in the Case Management Services manual chapter.